Skip to content

 Creating a Case

-# Create from a detection ID
+# Create from a full detection object with severity override

-limacharlie case create --detection-id DETECTION_ID \
+limacharlie case create --detection '<full detection JSON>' \

 from limacharlie.sdk.cases import Cases